vittalsiddaiah/UTDataAnalyticsAssignments/Python/assignments/WebScraping/Readme.md

 The Dash Board ![alt text](https://github.com/vittalsiddaiah/UTDataAnalyticsAssignments/blob/master/Python/assignments/WebScraping/assets/ScreenShot.png?raw=true)

-This is an effort of autonomous creation of a story by **Web Scraping**
+This is an effort of autonomous creation of a story by **Web Scraping**.
+In this exercise we have included *parallel programming* to improve performance